Kuroshio Current

 The Kuroshio Current (黒潮), also known as the Black Current or Japan Current (日本海流, Nihon Kairyū), is a north-flowing, warm ocean current on the west side of the North Pacific Ocean basin.
 It was named for the deep blue appearance of its waters.
 Similar to the Gulf Stream in the North Atlantic, the Kuroshio is a powerful western boundary current that transports warm equatorial water poleward and forms the western limb of the North Pacific Subtropical Gyre.
 Off the East Coast of Japan, it merges with the Oyashio Current to form the North Pacific Current.

-The Kuroshio Current has significant effects on both physical and biological processes of the North Pacific Ocean, including nutrient and sediment transport, major pacific storm tracks and regional climate, and Pacific mode water formation.
+The Kuroshio Current has significant effects on both physical and biological processes of the North Pacific Ocean, including nutrient and sediment transport, major Pacific storm tracks and regional climate, and Pacific mode water formation.
 Additionally, the current's significant nutrient transport results in a biologically rich ecoregion supporting an important fishing industry as well as diverse marine food webs.
 The South China Sea for example has relatively low nutrient concentrations in its upper waters, but experiences enhanced biological productivity due to the input from the Kuroshio Current Intrusion.
 Ongoing research centered around the Kuroshio Current's response to climate change predicts a strengthening in surface flows of this western boundary current which contrasts the predicted changes in the Atlantic Ocean's Gulf Stream.

+Since the early 20th century, anthropologists have debated the role of the current in Japanese culture.
+Today, historians are reevaluating the role of the current as a factor in Japan's economic development.

 History

-It was discovered in 1565 by Andrés de Urdaneta, a native of Guipuzcoa, colonial administrator, supervisor of nautical expeditions, Corregidor, Augustinian monk and loyal navigator in the service of King Philip II, when, aboard the nao San Pedro, he was the first to open the "tornaviaje" between Cebu (Philippines) and the coasts of Old California (New Spain).
+The Kuroshio current was discovered in 1565 by Andrés de Urdaneta, a native of Guipuzcoa, colonial administrator, supervisor of nautical expeditions, Corregidor, Augustinian monk and loyal navigator in the service of King Philip II, when, aboard the nao San Pedro, he was the first to open the "tornaviaje" between Cebu (Philippines) and the coasts of Old California (New Spain).
 The secret of the tornaviaje gave Spain absolute hegemony over the Pacific Ocean for centuries, a hegemony that was embodied in the so-called "Manila galleon".

 The existence of the Kuroshio Current was known to Europeans from as early as 1650.
 This was shown in a map drawn by Bernhardus Varenius.
 As well as this, it was also noted by Captain J. King during a British expedition under Captain James Cook.

+Historians have debated the current’s role in structuring the economic geography of Japan, especially at the time before steam navigation.
+The current’s path influenced the development of fisheries and whaling businesses that grew in the early modern period in specific regions.
+Its movement was also a factor in the development of maritime routes for domestic shipping as well as international navigation along the shores of Japan.
+In the mid-19th century, the current became an object of oceanographic interest both in Japan and abroad.
+The ideological effect of scientific conquest and industrial appropriation of the Kuroshio by the Japanese Empire has been likened to a frontier incorporation.